Eurasian Development Bank: Environmental and social responsibility

-In 2012, the Bank's management board approved an Environmental and Social Responsibility Framework aimed at reducing the negative environmental impacts of EDB-funded projects.
-The Bank's investment projects include those focusing on environmental protection, socio-economic development, and the efficient use of natural resources.
+In 2012, the Bank's Management Board approved an Environmental and Social Responsibility Framework aimed at reducing the negative environmental impacts of EDB-funded projects.
+The Bank's investment projects include those focusing on environmental protection, social and economic development, and the efficient use of natural resources.
 Also in 2012, the Bank joined the Multilateral Financial Institutions’ Working Group on Environment.

-In 2019, the EDB's management stated that the Bank would focus on environmental projects, primarily in the electricity and renewable energy sectors.
+In 2019, the EDB's management stated that the Bank would focus on environmental projects, primarily in the field of electric power and renewable energy sources.

 In 2020, the Bank became a shareholder of the AIFC Green Finance Centre established to develop and promote green finance in Kazakhstan and Central Asia.
 The Centre assists potential issuers, investors and market players in preparing for the issuance of green bonds on the AIFC Exchange.

-Between 2017 and 2020, the EDB financed renewable energy projects with a total installed capacity of about 500 MW to the tune of more than US$540 million.
-In 2020, the Bank approved a Renewable Energy Programme for 2020–2024, which will finance projects with an installed capacity of 500 MW for a total of up to US$600 million.
-By 2024, the EDB plans to extend up to US$1 billion to renewable energy projects.
+Over the period from 2017 to 2020, the EDB financed renewable energy projects worth more than $540 million with a total installed capacity of approximately 500 MW.
+In 2020, the Bank's 2020–2024 Renewable Energy Programme was approved.
+By the end of 2024, the accumulated portfolio of EDB's green projects comprised $1.6 billion. $675 million have been invested in renewable energy construction since 2015.

-In 2021, the EDB financed the construction of the Azov wind farm, the first one in the Unified Energy System of Russia to remotely control the flows of both active and reactive power generated by the facility.
+In 2021, the EDB financed the construction of the Azovskaya WPP, the first wind farm in Russia's Unified Energy System to implement remote control technology for both active and reactive power of generating equipment.

 In 2021, the EDB published its Green and Social Debt Instruments Framework.

 In September 2021, the Bank issued green bonds on the Kazakhstan Stock Exchange (KASE).
 ACRA, as an accredited verifier, confirmed the issue's compliance with the ICMA green bond principles and included it in its register.
 This was followed by the issuance in November of social bonds for projects implemented in Kazakhstan.

 In December 2021, the EDB and the Global Energy Association published a report entitled Green Technologies for Eurasia's Sustainable Future aimed at helping to reduce the carbon footprint in Eurasia.

+Currently, the accumulated portfolio of EDB's green projects exceeds US$1.7 billion (+150% compared to 2018).
+96% of green projects are related to climate finance.

+EDB's projects contribute to the reduction and prevention of more than 200,000 tonnes of CO2 per year, as well as to improving water and energy security.

 The Bank is also involved in the development of transport corridors across Eurasia.
 The relevant projects are expected to halve transport-related CO_{2} emissions on the China–EAEU–EU axis.
-The EDB is also working on a development scheme for Central Asia's water and energy complex.
-Realising the region's hydro potential will reduce CO_{2} emissions by 5 million tonnes per year while improvements in irrigation will help to minimise climate-related risks for Central Asia.
-The Bank's strategy for 2022–2026 prioritises environmental and resource efficiency.
+The EDB is working on a development scheme for Central Asia's water and energy complex.
+Realising the region's hydro potential will reduce CO_{2} emissions by 5 million tonnes per year while improvements in irrigation will help minimise climate-related risks for Central Asian countries.
+The Bank's 2022–2026 strategy prioritises environmental and resource efficiency.
 Each project is internally reviewed for its carbon footprint.